 The image KGRANEX5 shows the distribution of a set of granites: monzonite (cell value 1), high-K granite (cell value 2), granodiorite (cell value 3), tonalite (cell value 4), and diorite (cell value 5).
 Display KGRANEX5 (map of granite types) using the the QUAL16 palette: 1) with autoscaling, and 2) without autoscaling.
 Examine the QUAL16 palette and explain the difference between the two images.
 (Note that the autoscaled image takes every third colour in the palette (ie. 5 granite classes x 3 = 15 colours, whereas the non-autoscaled image takes the first first five colours of the palette.).
 Examine the cell values using the Query tool (the ? button on the tool bar.)

-Display TUEX5 (a map of Thorium/U ratios) with the QUAL16 palette.
+Display TUEX5 (a DEM map of Thorium/U ratios).

 CREATING BOOLEAN IMAGES

 Note: a 'BOOLEAN IMAGE' is composed of values of only '0' (false) or '1' (true).
 In the case of the image BSTGRAN you are about to create from the image KGRANEX5, it reflects the question 'Does the cell represent a high-K granite or not?, YES or NO?'; in the case of the image TURECEX5 to be created from the image TUEX5, it reflects the question 'Does the cell have an attribute value of less than 9?
 YES or NO?'.
 In both cases, if the answer is 'yes', the cell is given a value of '1'(TRUE), if the answer is 'no', it is given a value of '0' (FALSE).

 To create a Boolean image of Th/U values < 9 using RECLASS to carry out a single attribute query